-Pets are only permitted on paved surfaces in the park which include: campgrounds, parking lots, paved roads, viewpoints – except Piracy Point and the paved trail between Sunset Point and Sunrise Point.
+Pets are only permitted on paved surfaces in the park, including campgrounds, parking lots, paved roads, and viewpoints – except Piracy Point and the paved trail between Sunset Point and Sunrise Point.

 Enjoy a Morning Hike

 It’s recommended to hike this trail clockwise – starting at Sunrise Point and ending at Sunset.
-Since this is a busier trail, it helps make things feel less congested if everyone goes one direction.
+Since this is a busier trail, it helps make things feel less congested if everyone goes in one direction

-Plus, national park services feel it’s the safer route since Queen’s Garden is less steep than Navajo Loop, making the descent safer.
+Plus, national park services think it’s the safer route since Queen’s Garden is less steep than Navajo Loop, making the descent safer.
 According to them, most injuries happen on the way down.

 During the winter months, make sure to use Two Bridges, as the Wall Street side is closed due to being icy and unsafe.

-This is one of my favorite viewpoints because you see such a varied landscape – hoodoos, numerous cliffs, tree covered hills, and a mountain range off in the distance.
+Rainbow Point is one of my favorite viewpoints because you see such a varied landscape – hoodoos, numerous cliffs, tree-covered hills, and a mountain range off in the distance.

-From here you will see two of the named hoodoos, the Hunter and the Rabbit.
+From Aqua Canyon viewpoint, you will see two of the named hoodoos, the Hunter and the Rabbit.